nkvatadze/FamousQuotesQuiz/README.md

 ### About App:

-In the famous quote quiz game system will ask questions and user should try to pick a correct answer.
+In the famous quote quiz game, system will ask questions and user should try to pick a correct answer.
 Depending on selected mode user will have to choose correct answer from a list of answers, or simply to answer with Yes/No to the question.